Entities and metrics

 CPU queue length

-The BMC TrueSight Capacity Optimization data warehouse uses the indicated summarization methods to calculate hourly, daily, and monthly values from the raw numbers loaded by connectors.
+The TrueSight Capacity Optimization data warehouse uses the indicated summarization methods to calculate hourly, daily, and monthly values from the raw numbers loaded by connectors.
 No summarization is done for CONF metrics.

-BMC TrueSight Capacity Optimization uses the JEDEC standards for unit prefixes for representing binary data in BMC TrueSight Capacity Optimization.
+TrueSight Capacity Optimization uses the JEDEC standards for unit prefixes for representing binary data in TrueSight Capacity Optimization.
 These standards are uniformly applied when presenting binary data in the user interface and while defining thresholds.

 The JEDEC specification contains definitions of commonly used prefixes such as kilo, mega, and giga, which are usually combined with the units byte and/or bit to designate multiples of the units.